polyipseity/information/special/résumé.md

 # import ../../tools/utility.py.md
 ```

-The format outlined below is {{only recommended and does not need to be followed strictly}}.
+The format outlined below is {@{only recommended and does not need to be followed strictly}@}.

 ## format

-To optimize the résumé for successful application and {{[applicant tracking system](applicant%20tracking%20system.md)}}:
+To optimize the résumé for successful application and {@{[applicant tracking system](applicant%20tracking%20system.md)}@}:

-- content ::: include: email address, keywords, LinkedIn link, phone number; exclude: date of birth, gender, home address
+- content ::@:: include: email address, keywords, LinkedIn link, phone number; exclude: date of birth, gender, home address
-- fonts ::: 1 font style only; name: 14; contact: 8; body: 11 or 12; header: 11 or 12, bold
+- fonts ::@:: 1 font style only; name: 14; contact: 8; body: 11 or 12; header: 11 or 12, bold
-- formatting ::: consistent, minimal
+- formatting ::@:: consistent, minimal
-- length ::: 1 single-sided page
+- length ::@:: 1 single-sided page
-- line spacing ::: single
+- line spacing ::@:: single
-- order ::: reverse chronological
+- order ::@:: reverse chronological

 ## content